 - DO NOT panic!
 There is typically plenty of time to get to a hospital or veterinarian.
 Adults and medium to large dogs will usually have enough time to get treatment.
 However, for children and small dogs, time is limited.

-- DO NOT use tourniquets, ice, cutting or any of the commonly marketed “Snake Bite Kits”!
+- DO NOT use tourniquets, ice, cutting, or any of the commonly marketed “Snake Bite Kits”!
 These actions will make things much worse for you or your pet!
 Dialing 911 is the only thing you should do for a bite to a human!

 - DO NOT attempt to drive yourself – there is a high risk of passing out due to a drop in blood pressure!

 - Keep the bite site at heart level if possible.
 Unfortunately, the majority of bites that dogs receive are on the face while investigating the snake.
-This type of bite will adversely affect the dog's ability to breathe, so the immediate administration of Benadryl and professional medical attention are needed.
+This type of bite will adversely affect the dog’s ability to breathe, so the immediate administration of Benadryl and professional medical attention is needed.

 - Benadryl will help reduce inflammation and help reduce the risk of an allergic reaction (recommended dosage for dogs is 1mg/lb. – consult with your veterinarian)

 - Limit liquid intake because the body pumps fluids to the bite site, increasing painful swelling.
 If available, chew on ice to relieve thirst.
-Avoid alcohol; it thins your blood as does the venom.
+Avoid alcohol; it thins your blood, as does the venom.

 Schedule your Rattlesnake Training at Animalia Herpetofauna.